Century City

-Century City is a 176-acre (71.2 ha) neighborhood and business district in Los Angeles, California.
-Located on the Westside to the south of Santa Monica Boulevard around 10 miles (16 km) west of Downtown Los Angeles, Century City is one of the most prominent employment centers in the Los Angeles metropolitan area, and its skyscrapers form a distinctive skyline on the Westside.
+Century City is a 176-acre (71.2 ha) neighborhood and business district in central Los Angeles, California, United States.
+Located on the Westside to the south of Santa Monica Boulevard around 10 miles (16 km) west of downtown Los Angeles, Century City is one of the most prominent employment centers in the Los Angeles metropolitan area, and its skyscrapers form a distinctive skyline on the city's westside.

-The district was developed on the former backlot of film studio 20th Century Studios, and its first building was opened in 1963.
+The district was developed on the former backlot of 20th Century Fox—the film studio from which the district partially derived its name—and its first building was opened in 1963.
 Important to the economy are the Westfield Century City shopping center, business towers, and the Fox Studio Lot.

 History

 The land of Century City belonged to cowboy actor Tom Mix (1880-1940), who used it as a ranch.
-It later became a backlot of 20th Century Fox, which still has its headquarters just to the southwest.
-The area is named for the 20th Century Fox's Century Property.
+It later became a backlot of the former 20th Century Fox film studio, which still has its headquarters just to the southwest.

-In 1956, Spyros Skouras (1893-1971), who served as the President of 20th Century Fox from 1942 until 1962, and his nephew-in-law Edmond Herrscher (died 1983), an attorney sometimes known as "the father of Century City", decided to repurpose the land for real estate development.
+In 1956, Spyros Skouras (1893-1971), who served as the President of the former 20th Century Fox from 1942 until 1962, and his nephew-in-law Edmond Herrscher (died 1983), an attorney sometimes known as "the father of Century City", decided to repurpose the land for real estate development.
 The following year, in 1957, they commissioned a master-plan development from Welton Becket Associates, which was unveiled at a major press event on the "western" backlot later that year.

-In 1961, after Fox suffered a string of expensive flops, culminating with the financial strain put on the studio by the very expensive production of Cleopatra, the film studio sold about 180 acre to developer William Zeckendorf and Aluminum Co. of America, also known as Alcoa, for US$300 million (US$2.4 billion in 2014's money).
+In 1961, after Fox suffered a string of expensive flops, culminating with the financial strain put on the studio by the very expensive production of Cleopatra, the film studio sold about 180 acre to developer William Zeckendorf and Aluminum Co. of America, also known as Alcoa, for US$54 million (US$533 million in 2023 money) who had plans for a $300 million (3 billion 2023) development.
 Herrscher had encouraged his uncle-in-law to borrow money instead, but once Skouras refused, he was out of the picture.

 The new owners conceived Century City as "a city within a city".

 In 1963, the first building, Gateway West Building, was completed.
 The next year, in 1964, Minoru Yamasaki designed the Century Plaza Hotel.
 Five years later, in 1969, architects Anthony J. Lumsden and César Pelli designed the Century City Medical Plaza.

 Geography

-City Planning Department

 According to the City of Los Angeles Department of City Planning, Century City constitutes census tract 2679.01.

-As shown on the map published on the Century City Chamber of Commerce website, Century City is generally bounded by Santa Monica Boulevard to the north, the city of Beverly Hills to the east, Pico Boulevard to the south, and Century Park West to the west (including the west side of Century Park West between Santa Monica Boulevard and Constellation Boulevard).
+Century City is generally bounded by Santa Monica Boulevard to the north, the city of Beverly Hills to the east, Pico Boulevard to the south, and Century Park West to the west (including the west side of Century Park West between Santa Monica Boulevard and Constellation Boulevard).
 These boundaries correspond with those recognized by the Century City Business Improvement District Association.

 Neighboring Century City are Beverly Hills to the east, Cheviot Hills to the south, West Los Angeles to the west, and Westwood to the north.